VOC Coating Emissions Calculator Skip to main content

 • Coating engineers evaluating the emission impact of switching to low-VOC or waterborne coatings

-• Industrial paint suppliers helping customers calculate VOC compliance with product recommendations
+• Industrial paint suppliers helping customers organize VOC mass-balance questions before agency or consultant review

 Frequently Asked Questions

-VOC content is the amount of volatile organic compounds in the coating product, measured in lbs/gallon or g/L minus water and exempt solvents.
-VOC emissions are the actual pounds of VOC released to the atmosphere, which depends on how much coating you use, your application method, and any capture/control systems.
+VOC content is the amount of volatile organic compounds in the coating product on the basis required by your data sheet, permit, or rule.
+VOC emissions in this calculator are the pounds released after entered capture and control assumptions.
 A low-VOC coating used in large volumes can produce more total emissions than a high-VOC coating used sparingly.

 A thermal oxidizer (also called an afterburner or incinerator) destroys VOC by burning them at 1,400-1,800°F. Destruction efficiency is typically 95-99%.
 Combined with a spray booth capture efficiency of 90-95%, the overall reduction is 85-94%.
 For a facility emitting 50 tons/year uncontrolled, a thermal oxidizer can reduce actual emissions to 3-7.5 tons/year - often enough to stay below major source thresholds.